OpenTie: Open-vocabulary Sequential Rebar Tying System: CONCLUSIONS

 \section{CONCLUSIONS}

 In construction sites, steel bars are usually in a rather complex environment.
-If YOLO is to be used, a considerable amount of manual effort is required for annotation, and a certain amount of computing power is needed for training.
-The use of Zero-shot can solve the problems of insufficient computing power and human resources.
+In response to the high demand of sequential rebar tying system for vertically-positioned rebar structure, we propose a training-free pipeline OpenTie to achieve accurate rebar detection, localization, and tying in 3D by using low-cost camera setup with image-to-point-cloud generation.
+We design the hardware system via a UR5e robotic arm and the software system by implementing the proposed OpenTie as well as the YOLO-based pipeline for comparison.
+In the case where YOLO is used, a considerable amount of manual effort is required for annotation, and a certain amount of computing power is needed for training.
+The use of OpenTie can solve the problems of insufficient computing power and human resources.
 Moreover, our camera can generate point clouds of steel bars, allowing us to segment the point clouds and obtain the desired normal planes for recognition, which is conducive to the identification of steel bar nodes.
+The experiments prove that OpenTie can achieve better rebar detection than YOLOTie and the success ratio is over 90\%.
+The future step is to test the proposed system on the real site and we believe the OpenTie can change the manner of human tying rebars on site, especially for those vertically positioned.